hoschi/yode/README.md

         * show last edited functions if there is space for it
         * ...
 * editors are focused now
-    * the computer "knows" what one editor shows, because AST nodes has types e.g. "function" in prototype case
+    * the computer "knows" what one editor shows, because AST nodes has types e.g. "function" in prototypes case
     * editors are most of the time pretty small
     * both can be used to automatically layout editors instead of manual splitting panes
     * spawn editors for a logical group of code